-If you’re planning to go to a bank / lender, you are dealing with one person who may not be a mortgage specialist and you will also only be offered whatever products that particular bank offers.
+If you’re planning to go to a bank/lender, you are dealing with one person who may not be a mortgage specialist and you will also only be offered whatever products that particular bank offers.
 If you go to an experienced broker, he or she will advise you on how you can acquire the desired property considering your financial capacity or situation.
-Experienced mortgage brokers specialise in this type of process.
+Experienced mortgage brokers specialize in this type of process.
 Good mortgage brokers have access to a wide range of lenders and know which lenders have the special deals or what interest rates lenders will negotiate down to and usually their services are free of charge.
-Mortgage brokers also specialise in different lending areas, like home loans for non residents, home loans for 457 visa holders, investment property loans or other types of home loans.
-If your mortgage broker specialises in investment property loans they will also help you setup and structure your investment loan portfolio to reduce the cost and give you greater flexibility.
-The better mortgage broker will also give you ongoing service, this means that if a new home loan deal comes out that may be better for you they will let you know, banks and lender never do this for their customers.
+Mortgage brokers also specialize in different lending areas, like home loans for non-residents, home loans for 457 visa holders, investment property loans or other types of home loans.
+If your mortgage broker specializes in investment property loans they will also help you set up and structure your investment loan portfolio to reduce the cost and give you greater flexibility.
+The better mortgage broker will also give you ongoing service, this means that if a new home loan deal comes out that may be better for you they will let you know, banks and lenders never do this for their customers.
 Also, they will help you process your documents, help present your application in the best way to the lender and be on your side with any dealings with the lender.

 Below are some important questions to ask a mortgage broker so that you are informed about the right information to help you get the best home loan for you.

-Asking this question will help you assess if the mortgage broker follows all the protocol in accordance to the law and the associations that advocates credibility, professionalism and transparency.
+Asking this question will help you assess if the mortgage broker follows all the protocol in accordance with the law and the associations that advocate credibility, professionalism, and transparency.
 A mortgage broker should be a member of one of these associations because they follow the highest standard set by MFAA and FBAA.
 This includes meeting the training levels required, membership of a dispute resolution scheme and other requirements.
-Only appropriately licensed and registered mortgage brokerscan be accredited for these associations.
+Only appropriately licensed and registered mortgage brokers can be accredited for these associations.

-As a follow on to how much deposit you will need, ask your broker about if you will need to pay Lenders mortgage insurance and if so how much it will cost.
-In many cases Lenders mortgage insurance is not needed if you have more a loan to value ratio of less than 80% and in limited cases lenders mortgage insurance is not needed for loans above 80%.
-Generally the smaller your deposit (where it is less than 80%) and the larger the loan the greater the cost of Lenders mortgage insurance.
+As a follow up on how much deposit you will need, ask your broker about if you will need to pay lenders mortgage insurance, and if so, how much it will cost.
+In many cases lenders mortgage insurance is not needed if you have a loan to value ratio of less than 80% and in limited cases lenders mortgage insurance is not needed for loans above 80%.
+Generally the smaller your deposit (where it is less than 80%) and the larger the loan the greater the cost of lenders mortgage insurance.

-Asking this question to a mortgage broker will help you clarify about the importance of having enough insurance.
-When you change your situation significantly, like when you take on a mortgage you should re-assess your insurance situation.
+Asking this question to a mortgage broker will help you clarify the importance of having enough insurance.
+When you change your situation significantly, like when you take on a mortgage, you should re-assess your insurance situation.

 — buy the home that you will live in for the rest of your life and know that your repayments will not rise in the next 3 years; or

 The best loan will be different for those different objectives.
-Different loans have different interest rates, fees and features and these will be dependant on how much you borrow and other factors.
+Different loans have different interest rates, fees, and features, and these will be dependent on how much you borrow and other factors.

 Once your mortgage broker knows your situation and objectives they will be able to recommend a few different loans for you to choose.